Mustang Coaching Staff

 Head Coach Steve Ryan

-Steve Ryan has guided the Mustangs to a 120-35 record for a .774 winning percentage in 13 seasons for the most football coaching victories and the highest victory rate in Morningside history.
-Ryan has led the Mustangs to 11 consecutive post-season appearances in the NAIA National Championship Series, where the team has advanced to at least the semifinals each of the last three years.
+Steve Ryan has guided the Mustangs to a 155-40 record for a .795 winning percentage in 16 seasons for the most football coaching victories and the highest victory rate in Morningside history.
+Ryan has led the Mustangs to 14 consecutive post-season appearances in the NAIA National Championship Series, where the team has advanced to at least the semifinals five times in the last six years.
+He has led the Mustangs to eight Great Plains Athletic Conference (GPAC) championships, including their current run of seven consecutive league titles.

 Ryan was named the 2012 American Football Coaches Association (AFCA) and American Football Monthly NAIA National Coach of the Year after he guided the Mustangs to their greatest season in school history.
 Morningside posted a 13-1 record and appeared in its first-ever national championship football game.
-The Mustangs finished the regular season undefeated at 10-0, won their second consecutive Great Plains Athletic Conference (GPAC) championship, and made their ninth consecutive post-season appearance in the NAIA Championship Series, where they lost 30-27 in overtime against Marian University in the 2012 Russell Athletic-NAIA Football National Championship on Dec.
+The Mustangs finished the regular season undefeated at 10-0 and won three games in the NAIA Championship Series to reach the 2012 Russell Athletic-NAIA Football National Championship, where they lost 30-27 in overtime against Marian University on Dec.
 13 in Rome, Ga.

 Ryan is a six-time GPAC Coach of the Year, receiving the honor in 2004, 2005, 2011, 2012, 2015 and 2017.
 He received AFCA NAIA Region 4 Coach of the Year recognition in 2005, 2011, 2012, 2014, 2015, 2016 and 2017 and was the 2004 NAIA Football.net National Coach of the Year.